Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Preliminaries

 \subsection{Causal Assumptions}

 To accurately quantify the impact of interventions on Click-Through Rate (CTR) variations, we frame the problem within the causal inference paradigm.
-We establish the identifiability of the Causal Average Treatment Effect (CATE) through standard assumptions and introduce a linearity constraint to model the intensity-response relationship effectively.
+We establish the identifiability of the Conditional Average Treatment Effect (CATE) through standard assumptions and introduce a structural constraint to model the intensity-response relationship effectively.

 \begin{assumption}[Consistency, unconfoundedness and overlap] Following the standard potential outcomes framework~\cite{Rubin01032005}, we adopt the following assumptions to ensure the identifiability of the treatment effect: